The Politics of Global Security

 - Module Code:

 - FHEQ Level:

 - Taught in:

-- An understanding of academic literatures and debates on security and governance
+- Demonstrate a sound appreciation of the scholarly literatures and debates on security governance